 Iron Man 3 is a definite improvement over the overstuffed, undernourished 2010 sequel.
 It ends on a moment that feels like something close to closure, but you know, as the credits helpfully indicate, that Tony Stark will appear again, at least in 2015’s Avengers 2.
 The bigger question is can this franchise exist without the participation of Downey Jr.?
 I’m sure we’ll all find out eventually considering the character is too profitable to simply retire once Downey Jr. decides he’s had enough.
 We’ve had five Batmans after all, not counting Adam West.
 However, never has a character seemed so intrinsically linked with an actor before.
 Downey Jr. just is Tony Stark, and while some capable young male lead out there in Hollywood will put up a valiant effort, it will never be the same.
 Iron Man 3 is further proof that the appeal of the franchise is not the explosions and action set pieces, which it does a fine job with; it’s the man inside the suit and the formidable actor that gives this franchise its juice.
 Spending more time with Stark is a bonus, and Black’s zippy sense of comedy and acute knowledge of the architecture of popcorn thrills allows the movie to fly by with ease.
 While the first film reigns supreme, Iron Man 3 is a fitting and pleasurable enough blockbuster that reminds you why we still love this guy.

 Nate’s Grade: B

-Posted on May 8, 2013, in 2013 Movies and tagged action, ben kinglsey, comic book, don cheadle, drama, guy pierce, gwyneth paltrow, james badge dale, jon favreau, rebecca hall, robert downey jr., sequel, shane black, super hero.
+Posted on May 8, 2013, in 2013 Movies and tagged action, ben kinglsey, comic book, don cheadle, drama, guy pierce, gwyneth paltrow, james badge dale, jon favreau, marvel, rebecca hall, robert downey jr., sequel, shane black, super hero.
 Bookmark the permalink.
 Leave a comment.